If you are what you eat and the eyes are the windows to the soul, nutrition can affect just how clearly you see through your windows.

 The key ingredient for a healthy body is wholesome food because that is where you get the bulk of the nutrients your cells need to maintain physical and mental well-being.
 And so it follows that what’s good for the body is healthy for the visual system.

 AIM has always promoted the fine idea of eating well, along with providing whole-food concentrates and targeted supplements to further increase the intake of natural nutrients that support overall body health, including the visual system.

 The finest natural nutrients come from food that grows out of the earth.
 AIM harnessed a concentration of that goodness in whole-food powders.
-For example, Just Carrots and LeafGreens support eye health with nutrients such as beta-carotene and lutein.
+For example, Just Carrots supports eye health with nutrients such as beta-carotene and lutein.